The Definitive Guide To Higher Rankings For WordPress Sites

 - For the average position column, choose “greater than 5″, sort Ascending.

 - Then for the “Clicks” column, sort Descending.

-You now have the keywords people are finding you for in the results pages where you rank below #6 The fact that they clicked on your result proves that they found your result interesting: see if you can optimize any of those terms so you’ll rank higher than a #6 average rank: use the Page Analysis in my SEO plugin to improve the page, improve the copy, ask others to link to you, etc. Be sure to read my article about cornerstone content as well.
+You now have the keywords people are finding you for in the results pages where you rank below #6 The fact that they clicked on your result proves that they found your result interesting: see if you can optimize any of those terms so you’ll rank higher than a #6 average rank: use the Page Analysis in our SEO plugin to improve the page, improve the copy, ask others to link to you, etc. Be sure to read our article about cornerstone content as well.

 9 Conclusions on WordPress SEO

 This guide gives you a lot of stuff you can do on your WordPress site.
 It goes from technical tips, to conversion tips, to content tips, to conversation tips, and a whole lot in between.
 There’s a catch though: if you want to rank for highly competitive terms, you’ll have to actually do most of it and create great and compelling content in the process.